Distinguished Lecturer and Senior Consultant to the Future of the Profession Initiative

 He practiced law for 30 years with the international, Washington-based law firm of Arnold & Porter and served as the firm’s Managing Partner for a decade.
 Immediately prior to joining the Legal Services Corporation, he served as General Counsel of the District of Columbia Public Schools.
 He is a past President of the 110,000-member District of Columbia Bar.

-Jim is a 2022 recipient of American Lawyer’s Lifetime Achievement Award.
-He was named one of the “90 Greatest Washington Lawyers of the Last 30 Years” by Legal Times in 2008.
-The University of Pennsylvania Law School has honored him with its Alumni Award of Merit and its Howard Lesnick Pro Bono Award.
+Jim is a recipient of American Lawyer’s Lifetime Achievement Award.
+He was named one of the “90 Greatest Washington Lawyers of the Last 30 Years” by Legal Times.
+The University of Pennsylvania Carey Law School has honored him with its Alumni Award of Merit and its Howard Lesnick Pro Bono Award.
 He has also received the District of Columbia Bar’s highest honor, the Justice William J. Brennan Jr. Award, as well as the Wiley A. Branton Award from the Washington Lawyers’ Committee for Civil Legal Rights and Urban Affairs, the Washington Council of Lawyers’ Presidents’ Award, and the American Bar Association’s Presidential Citation.

-Jim is a summa cum laude graduate of Boston College, where he was elected to Phi Beta Kappa, and a cum laude graduate of Penn Carey Law School, where he was elected to the Order of the Coif and served as Executive Editor of the University of Pennsylvania Law Review.
+Jim is a summa cum laude graduate of Boston College, where he was elected to Phi Beta Kappa, and a cum laude graduate of Penn Carey Law, where he was elected to the Order of the Coif and served as Executive Editor of the University of Pennsylvania Law Review.
 He began his legal career as a law clerk to Judge Max Rosenn of the United States Court of Appeals for the Third Circuit.